Pandora’s response to COVID-19

 Wuhan coronavirus relief work: Pandora has donated RMB 1 million to the Novel Coronavirus Prevention and Control Fund of Wuhan Charity Federation.

-Masks for hospitals: Pandora has donated 10,000 medical masks to the Danish hospital system
+Masks for hospitals: In the early stages of the pandemic, when protective equipment was in short supply, Pandora donated 10,000 medical masks to Danish hospitals.